maxx1128/maxx1128.github.io/_posts/2016-4-19-when-to-use-framework.md

 ---
-layout: post
 title:  "When to Use a Front-end Framework"
-date:   2016-4-24Tutor
+date:   2016-4-24
 categories: web-development
-subheading: "While I've not crazy about front-end frameworks anymore, they're still handy at times."
+excerpt: While I've not crazy about front-end frameworks anymore, they're still handy at times.
 featured-img: /img/posts/frontend-frameworks/twitter-bootstrap.jpg
 ---